 This posture also crowds the diaphragm and restricts deep breathing, making

-breaths shorter and closer together, which can bring on feeling of anxiety,
+breaths shorter and closer together, which can bring on a feeling of anxiety,

 stress, dizziness and many other unpleasant symptoms.
 Head aches are most common with a head-forward posture.